uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/tips-on-applying-for-teacher-training.md

 ## Your personal statement

-Explaining why you want to be a teacher is the crux of your application - so it’s worth taking your time on it.
+Explaining why you want to be a teacher is an essential part of your application - so it’s worth taking your time on it.

 A personal statement is usually about 500 words.
 It’s your chance to show your